The curriculum has been designed to provide the most rigorous academic challenges for the boys.

 Copies of reports can be shared with the school and kept on file.
 Effort is made to liaise with future prep schools when the child is to leave us.
 If there continues to be a lack of progress and the child is not meeting expected results, then the local authority may conduct an assessment and give the child an education, health and care plan (EHC).

 Regardless of extra support, the class teacher should remain responsible for working with the child on a daily basis.
 Implementation of support will vary with the extent to which the child needs to be supported.
 One-to-one lessons are given during the working day.
 The specialist teachers will endeavour to remove the child form non-core subjects.
-Records are kept by the specialist and notes are sent home in a communication book between specialist teachers and parents.
+Records are kept by the specialist and notes are sent home in a communication book or by email between specialist teacher and parents.

 Able and talented provision